jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (h) the application for the ruling would require the Commissioner to form an opinion as to a generally accepted accounting practice or to form an opinion as to a commercially acceptable practice.

 ### 91FA Effect of a product ruling
-(1) Notwithstanding anything in any other Act, if—the Commissioner must apply the taxation law in relation to the arrangement in accordance with the ruling.
+(1) Notwithstanding anything in any other Act, if— the Commissioner must apply the taxation law in relation to the arrangement in accordance with the ruling.
   (a) a product ruling on a taxation law applies to an arrangement; and (b) a person who enters into the arrangement applies the taxation law in the way stated in the ruling,— (1A) Subsection (1) does not apply if a taxpayer has issued the Commissioner with a notice of proposed adjustment to change the effect of a ruling previously applied by the taxpayer.